Wednesday’s ‘General Hospital’ Spoilers: Brad Faces Questions, Shiloh Feels Confident, & Margaux Needles Sonny

 — General Hospital (@GeneralHospital) April 16, 2019

 As The Inquisitr has previously noted, the next episode also has more with Franco, Elizabeth, and their concern for Aiden.
-Franco will hope that a talk with Nina about Aiden and Charlotte can help make things better for his step-son at school, but Nina may not be terribly receptive.
+Franco will hope that a talk with Nina about Aiden and Charlotte can help make things better for his stepson at school, but Nina may not be terribly receptive.

 There is also more on the way with the conversation between Willow and Michael.
 The Inquisitr indicates that Michael will piece enough together to question Willow about her biological baby’s adoptive family, but General Hospital spoilers suggest that she’ll hold back from sharing anything too specific.